List of Emmerdale characters introduced in 2005: Rita Brannigan

 Several months later, when Paddy takes a life drawing class, he is shocked when Rita is the nude model.
 Paddy later takes Rita for a drink in the Woolpack and she gives her number but fails to write it down and it is smudged, so he is unable to call her.
 When they meet at the class, Rita accepts it and they plan a date.
 However, a prank from the Dingle family leaves Paddy stuck in the middle of nowhere at the mercy of a charging bull.
 Rita rescues Paddy and they finally go on a date, which is almost cut short when Marlon's cab nearly runs over Rita.
 Paddy is able to save her in the nick of time.
 Rita begins praising Paddy heavily for saving her life and wants her parents, Jeff and Sue to meet him.
 Paddy is further annoyed when the Brannigans continually praise him and he snaps, which causes Sue to run off crying.
 Jeff tells Paddy that Rita's sister, Sally had been killed eight months earlier in a hit-and-run accident.
 Paddy tries to apologise but Rita refuses to listen.

 Paddy, attempting to win Rita back, poses as a life model in one of her art classes and is successful.
 When Hari Prasad (John Nayagam), Paddy's partner in the vet practice begins embezzling money from the company accounts, Rita notices it but thinks it is a mistake.
-After Hari is remanded in custody and business suffers, Rita talks to Jasmine Thomas (Jenna-Louise Coleman and asks her to print an article in The Hotten Courier to reassure people about the vets.
+After Hari is remanded in custody and business suffers, Rita talks to Jasmine Thomas (Jenna-Louise Coleman) and asks her to print an article in The Hotten Courier to reassure people about the vets.
 However, things backfire when Jasmine's boss, John McNally edits the article to point out the fraud and implicates Paddy.
 Paddy is furious and his mood is not helped when Rita organises a surprise party for him in the Woolpack.
 Paddy and Rita then agree to take a break from each other.

 Jo Stiles

-Isla Forsythe

-Isla Forsythe is the ex-wife of Adam Forsythe.
-She appeared in 2005 and 2006.

-Isla first appears in 2005, to amicably end her marriage to Adam.
-In November 2006, she informs Adam’s father-in-law Alan Turner that he has committed suicide while in prison.